swentel/indieweb/README.md

 ## IndieAuth support

-If you use apps like https://quill.p3k.io (Web) or Indigenous (iOS), the easiest way to let you login with your domain is by using indieauth.com.
-Less code to maintain right :)
+If you use apps like Quill (https://quill.p3k.io - web) or Indigenous (Beta iOS, Alpha Android) or other clients which can post via micropub or read via microsub, the easiest way to let those clients log you in with your domain is by using indieauth.com.
+Indieauth is open source so you can also host this service yourself.

 Add following headers to your html.html.twig file.